maixnor/wu/README.md

-# Deprecated
+# Notes - Deprecated

 please use https://github.com/maixnor/wu-quartz instead.

-### All things WU
+### All things Code at WU

-Everything so far I have done during the Bachelors Degree of Business and Economics @WU Vienna
+Everything so far I have done (coding wise) during the Bachelors Degree of Business and Economics @WU Vienna.

-#### Obsidian

-I am making most of my notes publicly available in the folder `obsidian`.

-Feel free to contribute or even do some of my todos (like copying images from slides).
-Open a pull request and I am more than happy to review the changes.

-Place all images and other non-markdown files into the folder `obsidian/attachments` for easy reference.

-I personally use obsidian, but you can use any Markdown Editor you want.
-Just view (and edit) the markdown files on Github or clone the repository using `git clone` and get started editing.
+Basically everything which is not my obsidian vault (wu-quartz) is in here.

 #### R & nix

 R is a statistical programming language heavily relying on arrays and pure functions.

-Nerdy Linux stuff ahead - you have been warned!
+>Nerdy Linux stuff ahead - you have been warned!

+Nix can be used on Windows through WSL or on MacOs using nix-darvin.
+Not recommended for most people

 For creating the R environment using nix run `nix develop` in the project root.